 ‘Loyal’ and ‘trustworthy’ are both words that have been used to describe dogs for the longest time.
 However, a new study published in the journal, Animal Cognition, might make us think otherwise.
-According to the study, our canine companions might be able to trick us in order to get what they want.
-You can read more about the study here.
+According to the study published by Springer Link, our canine companions might be able to trick us in order to get what they want.

 In the next phase of the experiment, a juicy sausage was put in one box and a regular dog treat was put in the other.
 A third box was also added to the test, but this box was empty.
 The dogs were then shown that if any food was left behind in the boxes after the experiment, their owners would give these leftover treats to them.